 Picture the scene: You’ve just woken up after a Saturday night on the tiles and look out of the window and see that it’s cold outside and raining.
 With almost a sense of relief you decide to pop on the TV and snuggle up under the covers for the day and settle in for a hard-earned back to back box set binge.
 And, it’s no surprise that we’re all so crazy for TV now; whilst many of us are suffering from financial cutbacks, television shows now have much bigger budgets than they used to and are able to lure in the best stars in the industry to write, direct, produce and act in their productions, so if we want it, we have access to high quality, addictive television – available in our homes to stream whenever we like 24 hours a day, seven days a week.

-But whilst a TV box set binge might seem harmless, after all it’s television not crack, we wondered whether it’s physically bad for you and what it does to your brain?
+But whilst a TV box set binge might seem harmless – after all, it’s television not crack – we wondered whether it’s physically bad for you and what does it do to your brain?
 Perhaps you have noticed that if you’re trying to watch an entire season of a show over the period of a few evenings that you’re tired, cranky and on edge during the day?
 Hmm… maybe it’s not as relaxing and harmless as we think?

 Yikes.
 If you are a TV binge-body you are not alone.
 “Users” watch more than two billion hours of movies and television shows EVERY month.